 • the appeal of the work in the market from the point of view of the wider audience interested in culture,

-• the potential to gain visibility and publicity for the work and, in this manner, increase the opportunities of the wider audience interested in culture to read high-quality world literature in Finnish.
+• a communication and marketing plan together with a schedule, i.e. the potential to gain visibility and publicity for the work and, in this manner, increase the opportunities of the wider audience interested in culture to read high-quality world literature in Finnish.

 Types of Grants Awarded